 Reporting to the Associate Vice President of Human Resources and Co-Chief Diversity Officer (AVPHR/CDO), the Diversity and Inclusion Manager provides organizational and logistical leadership to Human Resources and the diversity and inclusion projects by supporting and facilitating its common mission for an inclusive and respectful work environment.
 The incumbent will provide ongoing execution of data reporting, analysis, communications, and unique programs to facilitate strategies that promote diversity, equity, and inclusion.
 The Diversity and Inclusion Manager is responsible for recognizing, creating and implementing plans and policies to promote diversity, equity, and inclusion within CSUSB.
 A significant part of the role is promoting and developing training programs, overseeing educational programming, collaborating and participating in diversity executive teams including, the Council on Diversity, Inclusion, and Equity (CODIE), and creating cross-functional human resources practices to enhance organizational understanding of inclusion issues that play an active role in enhancing the University's responsiveness to creating an increasingly diverse campus and community.
 The Diversity and Inclusion Manager acts as an HR representative on staff diversity, equity, and inclusion issues and is tasked with ensuring the organization follows appropriate legislation, employment law regulations, non-discrimination, harassment, and retaliation policies, and serves as the HR liaison for staff diversity issues.

 The Diversity and Inclusion Manager is a strategic leader that will create important linkages with other functional areas across the university community.
 Incumbent must have a true commitment to the advancement of diversity, inclusion, and equity and must demonstrate the desire to work with diverse groups of individuals across the university community.
 Interpersonal contacts are varied, often at a higher level, and tend to involve a broad range of problem-solving activities and recommending resourceful solutions.
 The successful candidate must be proactive, possessing the ability to stay several steps ahead in anticipating the needs of the AVPHR/CDO and trending diversity initiatives.
 The position requires a highly qualified individual that possesses the skills and knowledge of the latest research on diversity and inclusion in higher education.
+To apply through our new CSU Recruit System, pleaseCLICK HERE.

-Typical Activities Typical activities include, but are not limited to:
+Typical activities include, but are not limited to:

 Establish strategies to advance Diversity and Inclusion (D&I) in all Human Resources (HR) programming including creating alignment within CSUSB's D&I core values and promoting a commitment to equal access for all across all HR practices.